AleksanderWojsz/django-admin-logs-viewer/documentation/docs/contributions/contributions.md

 npm start
 ```

-The documentation will be available at [http://localhost:3000/django-admin-logs-viewer/](http://localhost:3000/django-admin-logs-viewer/).
+The documentation will be available at [http://localhost:3000/django-admin-logs-viewer/](http://localhost:3000/django-admin-logs-viewer/)

 :::note
-Deployment of the documentation is done automatically with every push on main.
+Deployment of the documentation is done automatically with every push to the *main* branch.
 Automatic creation and upload of new PyPI package can be run from GitHub actions.
 :::